beanvalidation/beanvalidation.org/glossary.md

 comments: false
 ---

-This page is a glossary of Bean Validation terms as well as Java generics terms.
+This page is a glossary of Jakarta Bean Validation terms as well as Java generics terms.

 Java Generic terms are copied from [Angelika Langer's glossary](http://www.angelikalanger.com/GenericsFAQ/FAQSections/Glossary.html).